hobyst/flmidi-kompletekontrol/docs/user/installation.rst

 MIDI keyboard
 	This MIDI device is created by the keyboard itself and will appear in any device and OS compatible with MIDI over USB.
-This device represents the lower half of the keyboard inlcuding keypressings, mod and pitch wheels, the touchstrip (S-Series) and the knobs in MIDI mode.
+This device represents the lower half of the keyboard including key presses, mod and pitch wheels, the touch strip (S-Series) and the knobs in MIDI mode.

 DAW control surface
 	This MIDI device is created by the Native Instruments drivers when a Komplete Kontrol keyboard is detected.